Pantai Indah Kapuk: PIK 2 expansion project

 PIK 2 is an extension of the existing PIK area.
 Located in Kosambi, Tangerang Regency, Banten, it is designed as a waterfront city with a futuristic design and comprehensive facilities for a better quality of urban life.
-After its completion it will be a destination for activities, work, and a tourist and culinary.
-It has also become one of the largest development projects in the Jabodetabek (Jakarta metropolitan area) area and spans an area of roughly 2.650 hectares.
+After completion, it will be a destination for activities, work, tourism and cuisine.
+It has also become one of the largest development projects in the Jabodetabek (Jakarta metropolitan area) area, spanning roughly 2,650 hectares.

 In 2024, PIK 2 was made into a National Strategic Project (Indonesian: Proyek Strategis Nasional) by the Indonesian Government.

 Projects

 There have been many new projects and buildings constructed since the development started.
 Projects including Indonesia Design District (IDD) which opened on the 16 August 2023, has attracted many tourists to the area.
 Other projects such as Lands End, Aloha White Sand Beach, Orange Groves, and the Nusantara International Convention Exhibition (NICE) have been constructed in the PIK 2 area and has also been a popular tourist spots.